You Can Now Take an Uber Helicopter to JFK in 8 Minutes

 Blade rides cost $195 per person, and come with a pre-flight lounge experience that includes express check-in, snacks, and drinking Berne rosé from a helicopter-proof sippy cup.
 In addition to booking by the seat, Blade also offers private charters and crowdsource services.

 Uber Copter rides will leave from a heliport near Wall Street and can be booked on demand or up to five days in advance.
+The service is currently only available during weekday afternoons.
 Each helicopter will be capable of carrying five passengers and their belongings.

 Blade's luggage allowance is even more strict — capped at one personal bag and one small carry-on per person with a 25 lb. maximum for airport rides — though a ToteTaxi service is offered for an additional fee.
 The Blade ToteTaxi will deliver two oversized pieces of luggage to the airport for $85, plus $40 for each additional bag.